paixaop/node-sodium/README.md

 as `sodium.node`.
 This is done automatically by the install script, but if you move things around manually please don't forget to copy the DLL file as well.

+If you experience difficulty with the install even with a correctly set `msvs_version`, it may be worth trying:

+    npm install npm -g

+to upgrade npm and its bundled version of node-gyp.

 # Manual Build

 Node Sodium includes the source of libsodium, so the normal install will try to compile libsodium directly from source, using libsodium's own build tools.